tomato42/tls13-spec/draft-ietf-tls-tls13.md

 server which receives an initial flight with only "early_data" and which expects certificate-based client authentication MUST reject the early data.

+In order to allow servers to readily distinguish between messages sent in the first flight and in the second flight (in cases where the server rejects the EarlyDataIndication extension), the client MUST send the handshake messages as content type "early_handshake".

 A server which receives an EarlyDataIndication extension can behave in one of three ways: